tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-faces.md

   </figcaption>
 </figure>

 A Graphical User Interface (GUI) allows for interaction though the manipulation of graphical elements.
-You routinely make of such interfaces to interact with your computer, web-pages, software, and mobile phone.
+You routinely make of such interfaces to interact with your computer, web-pages, application software, and mobile phone.
 To narrow down GUIs a bit, I'd like to focus on WIMP interfaces.
 The Windows/Icons/Menus/Pointer paradigm was developed by Xerox PARC and popularised by Apple.
-This approach has been massively influential on graphical user interface design, and the WIMP-meets-Desktop metaphor environment has not fundamentally changed since it's inception.
+This approach has been massively influential on graphical user interface design, and the WIMP-meets-Desktop metaphor environment has remained fundamentally unchanged since it's inception.

-...

-..

-If you have any experience with programming interfaces in other languages (perhaps some JavaScript, etc.), you'll quickly realise what I mean.
+Some important developments were necessary for the development of WIMP environments.
+Of course, computers first required raster-based displays along with sufficient memory and processing power.
+Arguably, though, it was the invention of the mouse set the process in motion.

 <figure>
   <img src="{{ site.url }}/img/pitl07/wikimedia-backup/SRI_Computer_Mouse.jpg" />